 The majority of adults in the United States are not physically active on a regular basis.
 Only 30% get the recommended amount of physical activity.
-The number one reason most people don't exercise is... lack of time.
+Lack of time is the most often cited reason for not getting in enough exercise.

 Rather than drag yourself to the gym each day to burn off some of that eggnog, set a fitness goal for the holiday season.

 Try writing down what you want to accomplish during the 2-month period from November 20 to January 20.
 Choose a goal such as losing 5 pounds, increasing your strength, or improving your time in a mile run.
 Don't make exercise a penance for the holiday cookies you ate.
 Make it a personal goal unrelated to holiday revelry.

 Your goals need to be flexible and in line with your capabilities, needs, values, and available resources.
 They should be challenging, but also realistic.
 Measure the baseline of where you are now and decide where you would like to be on a certain date in January.

 Write down your goal and take ownership of it by signing it—either by yourself or with a workout partner.

 Rituals are another way that you can gain control over your environment.